osama22711/Books/Head_First_Design_patterns/README.md

 * <span style="color: yellow">The Composite Pattern</span>: Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.
 * <span style="color: yellow">The State Pattern</span>: Allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.
 * <span style="color: yellow">The Proxy Pattern</span>: Provide a surrogate or placeholder for another object to control access to it.
+* <span style="color: yellow">The Compound Patterns</span>: Combines two or more patterns into a solution that solves a recurring or general problem.

 ## Bullet points
 1. * Knowing the OO basics does not make you a good OO designer.